CaptainBern/libledger/docs/devices.md

 ...
 ```

-Note that this kind of error handling is only possible for functions that take
-a `struct ledger_device` as a parameter.
+These functions are thread-safe.
+Keep in mind though that only the *last* error is stored.